getreu/tp-note/docs/source/tpnote--manual.md

 _Tp-Note_ is available for Linux, Windows and MacOS.
 This manual illustrates its main use cases and how to get started:

-1. Fast start note taking (when the lecture starts).
+1. Fast start note-taking (when the lecture starts).
 2. Take a note about an existing or downloaded file.
 3. Bookmark and comment a hyperlink.
 4. Copy and annotate a page from a book.
 5. Best practice.
-6. Note taking for system administrators.
+6. Note-taking for system administrators.

 If you want to customize _Tp-Note_ with your own templates or if you want to use another markup language than Markdown, please consult [Tp-Note's man-page] for